 During his time in the military, Douglas served as Commander Medical London, where he oversaw healthcare planning and execution for military personnel during landmark events such as the Royal Wedding, the Diamond Jubilee and, the 2012 Olympic Games.

 Douglas lives in Basingstoke and is married with two children.
-He is a governor of Marnel Junior School, and a visiting lecturer at the Universities of Birmingham, Derby and Middlesex.
-He is also a keen golfer.
+He is also a visiting lecturer at the Universities of Birmingham, Derby and Middlesex and a keen golfer.

 Daughne has lived in Tadley for 23 years and retired in 2011 as a senior healthcare management professional with over 36 years extensive experience in catering, facilities and estates management.
 She is passionate about staff training and involvement and is a qualified HR practitioner and a champion driver of hygiene standards and customer care.